Jihad over Centuries: Additional Data Sources and Variables

+\textbf{Contemporary cities.} We have two sets of contemporary cities.
+As the first contemporary city data, we use \href{https://ghsl.jrc.ec.europa.eu/ucdb2018Overview.php}{Urban Centre Database UCDB R2019A}.
+This database identifies the cities with over 50,000 population in 2015 all over the world and provides their geolocations.

+\textbf{Nighttime lights.} We rely on two data sources.
+One of data sources comes from the Visible Infrared Imaging Radiometer Suite (VIIRS), which covers from 2012 to 2020.
+The other comes from the Defense Meteorological Satellite Program’(DMSP) s Operational Linescan System, which covers from 1992 to 2013. \footnote{ The detailed explanations and discussions about the night light luminosity data can be found in \citetApp{CN2015}, \citetApp{EZGHT2021}, \citetApp{GOB2020}, and \citetApp{GOBL2021} }

+\textbf{Distance to the capital.} The logarithm of one plus distance (km) from each grid cell centroid to the capital of its country.
+Source: \citetApp{UN2018}

+\textbf{Distance to the country border.} The logarithm of one plus distance (km) from each grid cell centroid to the nearest country border.
+Source: Source: \href{https://www.naturalearthdata.com}{Natural Earth}. ``Admin 0 – Countries'' version 4.1.0.

-\textbf{Ethnologue.} \href{http://www.gmi.org/wlms/}{World Language Mapping System} (WLMS) Database maps the location of ethnic groups' homelands.
+\textbf{Ethnologue.} \href{https://worldgeodatasets.com/language/}{World Language Mapping System} (WLMS) Database maps the location of ethnic groups' homelands.
 It maps the traditional homelands which correspond to the ones covered by the 15th edition of \citetApp{Ethnologue2005}.
 However, the WLMS does not map in the following: populations away from their homelands (e.g., in cities, refugee populations, etc.), immigrant languages, ethnic groups of unknown location, widespread ethnicities (i.e., groups whose boundaries are essentially identical to a countries boundary) and extinct languages.
 We match between Ethnologue and WRD based on the unique Ethnologue identifier for each ethnic group within a country.\footnote{ There are fifteen groups which cannot be matched to WRD.
-For the ethnic groups, we utilize the percent of each religion from \href{https://joshuaproject.net/}{Joshua Project}.}\\ \textbf{Muslims in 2005.} \href{https://worldreligiondatabase.org/}{World Religion Database} (WRD) provides us with fractions of Muslims at ethnic group level within a country in 2005.\\ \textbf{Population.} \href{https://www.worldpop.org/}{WorldPop datasets} provide approximately 100m$\times$100m cell-level estimated population density (\citealtApp{Tatem2017}).
-See \citetApp{SGLT2015} and \citetApp{Lloyd2019} for the technical detail for constructing this dataset.
-From this raw data, we construct approximately 1km$\times$1km cell-level estimated population density in the both countries. \\ \textbf{Alternative conflict events data.} Additional data on conflict comes from Uppsala Conflict Data Program Georeferenced Event Dataset Version 21.1 (UCDP GED) (\citealtApp{CS2013}; \citealtApp{PTO2020}; \citealtApp{Pettersson_etal2021}; \citealtApp{SM2013}).
-The UCDP GED codes geo-locations of events, times of events, and names of conflict actors which engage in each event, covering the period between 1989 and 2020.
-We follow a similar strategy as what we did with the ACLED to pick jihadist organizations.
+For the ethnic groups, we utilize the percent of each religion from \href{https://joshuaproject.net/}{Joshua Project}.}

+\textbf{Muslims in 2005.} \href{https://worldreligiondatabase.org/}{World Religion Database} (WRD) provides us with fractions of Muslims at ethnic group level within a country in 2005.